MoonsideGames/encompass-cs-docs/content/pong/ball/moving.md

 }
 ```

-A Detector, like a Spawner, is an engine with one required property and method: *component_types* and *detect*.
+A Detector, like a Spawner, is an engine with one required method: *detect*.

-When an Entity has all of the components specified in *component_types*, it begins to track the Entity.
+When an Entity has all of the components specified in **@Detects**, it begins to track the Entity.
 Each frame, it calls its *detect* method on that Entity.

 So, our VelocityEngine will track everything with a PositionComponent and VelocityComponent and create a MotionMessage every frame.